brianhouse/sound_art/workshops/amps/amps.md

 Everything will be assembled on a breadboard.
 A breadboard is a helpful tool for prototyping and making quick connections—every row of holes is eletrically connected, so by inserting wires into the holes, a circuit can be made without soldering.
 This is especially helpful with "breakout boards" that have a row of pins.
 Inserting a wire in the row next to a pin makes a connection.
 ![](media/7.jpg)

+1. Use screws, the adhesive backing, or some other method to attach the breadboard where you need it.
+Or just leave it loose if you are prototyping.

 1. Insert the MAX98306 circuit board into the breadboard.
 Leave as much room as possible along the side with the pins so that you have room to plug things in.
 ![](media/8.jpg)